There is a lot to worry about when it comes to taking care of your home.

 6. Humidity Issues

 In the winter, low humidity makes the air inside your home feel colder than it is, often tricking you into hiking up the thermostat.
-Common complaints when the humidity is too low are dry air, sinusitis, and chapped skin.
-Improper humidity can even negatively impact hardwood floors and furniture.
-Today’s best heating units help to keep this important balance right where it should be, adding or removing moisture before it ever enters the HVAC unit.
+Common grumbles when the humidity is too low are dry air, sinusitis, and chapped skin.
+Improper humidity can even negatively impact wood floors and furniture.
+Today’s best heating systems help to keep this precious balance right where it should be, adding or removing moisture before it ever enters the heating system.

 7. Air Quality Issues